-What is it like studying Biomedical Science at University of Brighton?
+What is it like studying a Biomedical Science degree at University of Brighton?

 Develop your style at Brighton